thewileylab/ReviewR/README.md

 ```

 Once the app has loaded, please complete the ‘Setup’ tab (found in the
-left navigation menu) to connect to your database and optionally connect
+left navigation menu) to connect to your patient database and optionally
-to a REDCap project.
+connect to a REDCap project.

 ### View Mode

+Complete the database setup to connect to EHR data stored in MIMIC-III
-Complete the database setup.
-For BigQuery connections, simply press
+or OMOP format.
+For BigQuery connections, simply press “Sign in with
-“Sign in with Google” and you will be redirected to authenticate with
+Google” and you will be redirected to authenticate with Google.
+Once
-Google.
-Once successfully connected, the ‘Patient Search’ tab will
+successfully connected to a patient database, the ‘Patient Search’ tab
-appear.
-Select the patient you wish to view, and you will be taken to a
+will appear.
+Select the patient you wish to view, and you will be taken
-pre-coordinated table containing EHR data for that patient.
-Navigate
+to a pre-coordinated table containing EHR data for that patient.
-through patients using the previous and next buttons or select form the
+Navigate through patients using the previous and next buttons or select
-dropdown on the ‘Chart Review’ tab.
-At any time, you may return to the
+form the dropdown on the ‘Chart Review’ tab.
+At any time, you may return
-‘Patient Search’ tab to select a different patient.
+to the ‘Patient Search’ tab to select a different patient.
 Patient
 information globally within each tab or by a particular column.
 Searching via regex is also supported.